The Tutorial System

 ECSP is built around the small-group, discussion-based learning that is central to student life in Oxford.
 This individualised attention is at the heart of an Oxford undergraduate education and provides opportunities to test the soundness of your ideas, think critically and develop your academic skills.

-In practice, following lectures you will meet your seminar leader in groups of no more than 8 to discuss your work with your peers, and report on progress and receive feedback, constructive criticism and guidance from your seminar leader.
+In practice, following lectures you will meet your seminar leader in small groups (usually max of 8) to discuss your work with your peers, and report on progress and receive feedback, constructive criticism and guidance from your seminar leader.
 Then, in a ratio of 2 students to 1 tutor, you will discuss topics in depth through a series of 4 x tutorials per lecture course.
 Tutors are experts in their field, and tutorials are your opportunity to get personalised instruction from them on an essay of your choosing.

 Seminars and tutorials will build on themes introduced in your lectures.
 You will be given a list of essay titles to choose from in your first seminar and in the weeks that follow under the direction of your seminar leader and tutor you will spend time reading independently and preparing written work, leading to the production of a final 3,000-word essay.

 The tutorial system will be academically challenging and is described by ECSP students as ‘exceptionally rewarding’.
 You will be expected to undertake self-directed preparatory work before each session (e.g. reading, writing short essays, or working through a set of problems) and then to take an active part in the seminars and tutorials by presenting and defending your ideas and analysing and critiquing the ideas of your instructor and classmates.

 By participating in Oxford’s tutorial system you will:

 – gain a deeper understanding of the subject matter